carlos-a-rodriguez/payday/README.md

 ## Usage

-There are two main functions.
-The first checks whether the specified date is a pay day or not.
+Check whether a particular date is a pay day or not:

 ```shell
 >>> import datetime